Dean Donati Talks About Three New Majors in The School of Design

 Q. Before we begin, can you tell us what excites you most about Mount Ida and your role as dean?

 A: There are so many things about Mount Ida that excite me.
 To start, I love the career-focused mission.
 Everything we do here, from academic programs and internship opportunities to campus activities, all are designed to prepare our students to launch creative careers after graduation.
 Being new to the College, I appreciate that challenge and am thrilled to share it with our design faculty who all are industry-tested, passionate and dedicated.
 Together, we see to it that our programs both existing and new, are in lock-step with industry needs and emerging design and technology trends.
-Our three new majors for this fall—Animation, Commercial Photography and Digital Visualization—really reflect what is happening in the marketplace right now and for the future.
+Our three new majors —Animation, Commercial Photography and Digital Visualization—really reflect what is happening in the marketplace right now and for the future.

 Q. Introducing three new undergraduate majors in less than a year is an impressive pace.
 Can you tell us what the Digital Visualization program is all about?

 A: In our digital age, companies large and small, local and global, are seeking out new design solutions to communicate their ideas across many different platforms.
 Our new Bachelor of Science degree in digital visualization is focused on the power of communication through animation and visual media and has three concentrations: architectural, medical and legal.
 The program is designed to prepare our students for job placement in the growing visualization industry; including in-demand positions such a technical designer and animator.
 The program’s strong and unique curriculum combined with experiential learning opportunities, will equip our students with the tools and skills desired in this emerging industry.
-This is an innovative new choice for our incoming design students this fall.
+This is an innovative new choice for our incoming design students.

 Q. Tell us why Mount Ida is offering commercial photography in an age where everyone has a camera on their smart phone?

 A:You’re right.
 Digital cameras and smart phones are as ubiquitous as tweeting and posting photos on Instagram.
 In the span of five years or so, the world around us is digital-image driven, increasing the need for commercial photographers.
 Online, mobile, social media, e-books—whatever the platform, companies and non-profits need high quality images that are authentic, professional and that meet their audience where they are.
 Our bachelor of science degree program in commercial photography will prepare students for the competitive field of commercial photography through traditional art concepts and photography techniques, coupled with a strong business foundation and understanding of digital platforms.
-Through internships experiences and capstone projects, students choosing this new major this fall will gain critical technical and aesthetic skills, such as lighting, exposure and image manipulation, as well as experience using fundamental tools for the creation of high quality, commercial photography.
+Through internships experiences and capstone projects, students choosing this new major will gain critical technical and aesthetic skills, such as lighting, exposure and image manipulation, as well as experience using fundamental tools for the creation of high quality, commercial photography.